Yudhishthirsh/linkedINDataScraper/README.md

 # linkedINDataScraper

+This is the LinkedIN Profile URL Scraping Framework which can be able to scrape URL of linkedIn user profiles from google search.
+--
+Using this script URL of LinkedIn user profiles and this script supports linux, windows OS both.

+With the help of linkedINDataScraper Only URLs can be extractes after that these URLs can be used to fetch data from the linkedIn profiles.

+The script description is mentioned below
+--

 1) Open the project and go to the LinkedlnProfileUrlScraper in your windows terminal or on linux operating system.

 2) Install all the required python packages using below command: